ChuanMeng/Conversational-Information-Seeking/README.md

 - [Analyzing and Learning from User Interactions with Search Clarifcation](https://dl.acm.org/doi/abs/10.1145/3397271.3401160).
   - Hamed Zamani, Bhaskar Mitra, Everest Chen, Gord Lueck, Fernando Diaz, Paul N. Bennett, Nick Craswell, and Susan T. Dumais.
   - ***Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2020***.
-  - Generat and select clarifying questions.
+  - Generate and select clarifying questions.
+Further analyzed user interactions in Bing’s search panes, and provided insights into user click bias and the impact of clarification on search experience.
 - [Guided Transformer: Leveraging Multiple External Sources for Representation Learning in Conversational Search](https://dl.acm.org/doi/abs/10.1145/3397271.3401061).
   - Helia Hashemi, Hamed Zamani, and W Bruce Croft.
   - ***Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2020***.